 - Posts photographs on Instagram with notes on how they enjoyed the view of the mountains while paragliding

-Although detailed personal interests might not be available for everyone on the target list, if the target business has 20000 staff, and 100 individuals were identified as potential targets, it is highly likely that a significant amount of personal information will be available for many of these.
+Although detailed personal interests might not be available for everyone on the target list, if the target business has 20000 staff, and 100 individuals are potential targets, a significant amount of personal information will likely be available for many of these.

 So much information is publicly available to identify the personal interests of any potential target.
-People need to think more carefully, and be mindful about how much information they release into the public domain, and how the information could be used.
+People need to think more carefully and be mindful about how much information they release into the public domain, and how others could use the information.

 Stage 3 – Email

-Using the information gathered, the next step is to write a convincing and personalised email to get the attention of their target and encourage them to take action, such as opening an email attachment, clicking on a link to a website, or calling an expensive premium rate telephone number.
-Extending the previous analogy, the email would be personalised and could ask you to login for a special offer, or tell you that information is available in your account involving your previous complaint.
+The next step is to write a convincing and personalised email to get the attention of their target and encourage them to take action, such as opening an email attachment, clicking on a link to a website, or calling an expensive premium rate telephone number.
+The email would be personalised and could ask you to log in for a special offer or tell you that information is available in your account involving your previous complaint.

-This approach is not always a single email with an immediate action to be taken, a longer game can be played to increase the level of confidence.
+This approach is not always a single email requiring immediate action; it could be a longer game to increase the level of confidence.
 The initial email may not have any links or attachments but only written in a way that expects a reply, for the perpetrator to insinuate themselves into your life.
 The initial email could be something along the lines of, ‘Hi Michael, great to meet last week at the paragliding event’.
 With other information on social media such as photographs taken in the bar after all paragliders had safely landed, the email could be more detailed.
-With enough information, the recipient could genuinely believe the email is from someone they had met in person.
+With enough relevant detail, the recipient could genuinely believe the email is from someone they had met in person.

-With a follow-up email containing an attached document about another paragliding event referred to on social media, or if the initial email turns into an ongoing dialog, a follow-up email at any time, is an opportunity to introduce malware.
-The end game could equally be about seeking investment or other financial help and building a relationship to a point where some money can comfortably be requested.
+With a follow-up email containing an attachment about paragliding, or if the initial email turns into an ongoing dialogue, a follow-up email at any time is an opportunity to introduce malware.
+The end game could equally be about seeking investment or other financial help and building a relationship to a point where someone is more receptive to a request for money.

-Again, the key difference is that detailed personal information is being used to deliver a targeted attack.
+Again, the key difference is the use of detailed personal information to deliver a targeted attack.
 The more personalised it is, the more realistic the situation is.

-With phishing, many emails are often flagged as spam by Anti-Spam services within a relatively short space of time so their effectiveness is limited.
+With phishing, many emails are often flagged as spam by Anti-Spam services within a relatively short period, so their effectiveness is limited.
 Some email systems also flag emails as spam because the email is similar to previously known spam.
 However, because of the personalised nature of spear phishing, emails are less likely to be flagged.
-If someone registers an email address with Google, Yandex, Yahoo or one of the many free email services available, and uses it to send a personal message, that is most likely how the email systems will treat it, unless the recipient marks it as spam.
-Spear phishing emails can still be sent in bulk using databases of previously compiled data
+Suppose someone registers an email address with Google, Yandex, Yahoo or one of the many free email services available, and uses it to send a personal message.
+In that case, that is most likely how the email systems will treat it unless the recipient marks it as spam.
+Email tools can send spear-phishing emails in bulk using databases of previously compiled data.

 Other tactics, such as impersonating other employees in the same business, will serve to encourage the desired outcome.
 As a result of the level of research that goes into target selection, spear phishing is significantly more effective than phishing.